FlorianWilk/SPDR_1/README.md

 Connect to your Raspberry (how? -> google) and open up raspi-config to disable Console over Serial but leave Serial Hardware on - Advanced Settings somewhere
 Otherwise you won't be able to communicate over the raspberry's serial (TX/RX) with the Arduino Board

+Clone the repository to your Raspberry in users home folder. then do a

+sudo nano /etc/rc.local

+and add

+python /home/pi/SPDR_1/RASPBERRY/lidar_view.py

+this will show up the data from the LIDAR on every start of the RPI.